 Yes.
 There is no "custom ink" charge, but I do have to charge for printing that layer.

 Yes.
 There is no ink for blind embossing, but ensuring that the artwork is set up correctly is trickier than for an inked layer, so it costs just as much to print a blind embossed layer.
 Blind embossing may even increase the total cost of a job because it needs to be done on thicker, more expensive paper.
-It must be done with polymer because this process destroys the sensitive metal type.
+It must be done with polymer or metal plates because this process destroys my sensitive antique metal type.

 How do I specify my exact ink colors?